 Transfinite Recursion Theorem: Let be a functional formula.
 Then there is a class function such that, for all ordinals , |.

-The transfinite recursion theorem is used to define what is commonly known as the cumulative hierarchy of sets and usually denoted by : is an ordinal, which satisfies (see figure below)
+The transfinite recursion theorem is used to define what is commonly known as the cumulative hierarchy of sets and usually denoted by , which satisfies (see figure below)

 - , for any ordinal ,